We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 This video shows you how to replace a burnt out rear turn signal on your 2006 Ford F-150.
 We recommend that you change both the driver and passenger side bulbs at the same time on your F-150 as they get dimmer over time and if one is out, then the other one is likely to burn out soon.
 If the turn signal (also known as a blinker or flasher) blinks rapidly or doesn't blink at all or lights up without blinking when it is turned on, this is your F-150's way of telling you that the bulb is burnt out.
 Turn your hazard lights on and check the front of your F-150 and then the back, whichever side is not lighting up is the side with the burnt out bulb.

 When changing the turn signal bulb in your F-150, be careful not to touch the glass portion of the bulb with your fingers as this will cause the bulb to burn out prematurely.

-There's no reason to check the washer fluid level without adding some - see how to do it here!2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)
+Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2006 Ford F-150 XLT 5.4L V8 Extended Cab Pickup (4 Door)